serverless/blog/posts/2017-01-30-serverless-v1.6.0.md

 We're making a slight change and won't follow strict semver anymore.

-Stating today we might include breaking changes in every release.
-However we keep the breaking changes as low and as painless as possible.
+Starting today, there may be breaking changes in every release.
+However, we keep the breaking changes as minimal and as painless as possible.

-Furthermore we'll include guides how you can migrate your current codebase in the [changelog](https://github.com/serverless/serverless/blob/master/CHANGELOG.md).
-Take a look [here](https://github.com/serverless/serverless/blob/master/CHANGELOG.md#160-30012017) for v1.6 migration guides.
+Furthermore, we'll include guides to show you how to migrate your current codebase in the [changelog](https://github.com/serverless/serverless/blob/master/CHANGELOG.md).
+Take a look [here](https://github.com/serverless/serverless/blob/master/CHANGELOG.md#160-30012017) for the v1.6 migration guides.

 Here's a list of all the breaking changes in this release: